 Tell your doctor if you are pregnant or planning to become pregnant.

 Tell your doctor if you have any of these side effects.
-Don’t stop taking the medication until your doctor tells you to.
-Mild side effects include the following:
+Don’t stop taking the medicine until your doctor tells you to.
+Mild side effects include:

 Nausea or vomiting